zzhangjii/learning-library/workshops/docker/DockerJS.md

   ![](images/000JumpStart/JS19.PNG)

-- `docker inspect` will show us all details of a particular container.
+- `docker inspect` displays the details associated with a particular container.
 Storage locations, storage volumes, storage types, networking subnet, IP address and much more.
 To get information on the `restclient` container, for example, **Type** the following:

 ```
 docker inspect restclient
 ```

-Scroll back through the JSON output.
-We will touch on a couple of sections:
+- Scroll through the JSON output.

   ![](images/000JumpStart/JS20.PNG)

-The output above shows the Creation Date, container status, The process ID (`2351`) on the HOST operating system, the path location on the HOST where container specific information is stored (`/var/lib/docker/...`), the type of storage overlay that Docker is using on the HOST opearating system (In this case, `overlay2`)
+The output above shows the Creation Date, container status, The process ID (`2351`) on the HOST operating system, the path location on the HOST where container specific information is stored (`/var/lib/docker/...`), the type of storage overlay that Docker is using on the HOST opearating system (In this case, `overlay2`).

 - Take the PID (Process ID) of the `restclient` container and see what is running on the HOST (In this example the process ID is 2390.
 Substitute your <PID> in its place).